dcai-workshop/dcai-workshop.github.io/_pages/about.md

 ### Important Dates

 The important dates of the workshop should not be later than:

 - Workshop paper submission: **~~February 10~~ February 15, 2024**
 - Workshop paper notification: **March 4, 2024**
 - Workshop paper camera-ready: **March 11, 2024** (FIRM)

+All submission deadlines are end-of-day in the **Anywhere on Earth (AoE)** time zone.